 After running the numbers, ESPN.com pro football writer John Clayton arrived at a win total for every team in the division for 2012.
 Is the figure too high, too low or spot on?

 HOUSTON TEXANS: If injuries have a way of evening out, then the Houston Texans should have a relatively healthy season, though they certainly don’t want anyone saying that out loud.
-Last season they lost Mario Williams after five games, Matt Schaub after 10 and Andre Johnson for nine.
+Last year they lost Mario Williams after five games, Matt Schaub after 10 and Andre Johnson for nine.
 And those were just the headliners.

 A healthier Houston should be a better team and could rate with the very best in the AFC.
 But a schedule I view as more difficult prevents me from thinking the Texans will fare more than a game better and they could very well be the same.

 More or less?
 I’m going to give Clayton a bull’s-eye on this one and say he’s right on it.

 TENNESSEE TITANS: Last year’s 9-7 record was padded by a Week 17 win in Houston that meant nothing to the Texans.
 Can the Titans in Mike Munchak’s second year turn around and match or surpass it?
 I’m skeptical.

 While the Titans' offense looks like it can be filled with playmakers, it’s also filled with question marks.
 Can Kenny Britt bounce back from a reconstructed ACL?
 Can Chris Johnson bounce back from an uninspired season?
 Can the team consistently steer the ball to Jared Cook and can he make plays regularly instead of in spurts?
 Can Kendall Wright catch on quickly and become an immediate impact guy?
 Can Nate Washington be the guy he was in a great 2011?
 At this point it’s difficult for me to answer yes to enough of those to give the Titans a high-flying offense, especially without knowing who the quarterback is and how he performed to win the job.